Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Results

-During the monitoring period, the SeaFOAM DAS array recorded extensive vocalizations from fin and blue whales, including more than 320,000 fin whale calls and over 80,000 blue whale calls.
+During the monitoring period, the SeaFOAM DAS array recorded extensive vocalizations from fin and blue whales, including more than 420,000 fin whale calls and over 90,000 blue whale calls.
 The temporal distribution of these detections reveals distinct seasonal patterns consistent with known migratory behaviors (\Cref{fig:whale}a).
-Specifically, blue whale vocalizations appeared earlier in the season but over a shorter period, peaking between July and October, whereas fin whale call detections started later and persisted longer, spanning from August to the following April.
-In addition to seasonal variability, both species exhibited notable interannual variability in call activity, with fin whale detections showing a slightly increasing trend and blue whale showing a significant decline after 2022 \citep{ryan2025audible}.
+Specifically, blue whale vocalizations usually appeared earlier in the season but over a shorter period, peaking between July and October, whereas fin whale call detections started later and persisted longer, spanning from August to the following April.
+In addition to seasonal variability, both species exhibited notable interannual variability in call activity, with fin whale detections increasing slightly across the record and blue whale detections declining after 2022 \citep{ryan2025audible}.
 To validate these seasonal and annual distributions, we compared DASNet detections with independent records from the Monterey Accelerated Research System (MARS) hydrophone (\Cref{fig:whale}a).
-Despite differences in sensing modality, spatial coverage, and detection criteria, the two systems yielded highly consistent seasonal peaks during overlapping time windows, supporting the robustness of DAS-based passive acoustic monitoring.
+Despite differences in sensing modality, spatial coverage, and detection criteria, the two systems yielded consistent seasonal peaks during overlapping time windows, supporting the robustness of DAS-based passive acoustic monitoring.